tri-cods/html-css/sections/09-create_site.md

 [<<<Back](08-conventions.md) | [Next>>>](10-css_basic.md)

-# Challenge: Create an Institute Website
+# Challenge: Create a Website

 For this challenge, practice using the command line.
 If you need a reminder of which commands to use to create new folders and files, see [here](_cli-reminder.md).